charmoniumQ/PROBE/docs/benchmark_suite/README.md

 }
 \hspace{0.03\textwidth}%
 \subcaptionbox{
-  Abridged graph of events recorded by a hypothetical system-level provenance collector.
+  Abridged graph of events.
   The arrows point in the direction of dataflow.
   Other authors use other conventions for what they render as nodes, edges, and arrow direction.
 }{\includegraphics[width=0.5\textwidth]{prov-example.pdf}}
 \label{fig:prov-example}
 \end{center}
+\caption{
+  An abridged list and graph of events that a hypothetical system-level provenance collector would collect from a Bash script that invokes Python to plot some data.
+  This collector could infer the required files (including executables, dynamic libraries, scripts, script libraries (e.g., matplotlib), data) \emph{without} knowing anything about the program or programming language.
+}
 \end{figure*}

-This collector could infer the required files (including executables, dynamic libraries, scripts, script libraries (e.g., matplotlib), data) *without* knowing anything about the program or programming language.
 We defer to the cited works for details on versioning artifacts [@balakrishnanOPUSLightweightSystem2013] and cycles [@muniswamy-reddyProvenanceAwareStorageSystems2006].
 Some collectors may also record calls to network resources, the current time, process IPC, and other interactions.